vladh/clumsycomputer/from-scratch-4-twitch-bot/README.md

 functionality such as a list of quotes.

 The bot supports two basic kinds of commands.
-Template commands are commands such as "Welcome to the channel, (user)!".
+Template commands are commands such as "Welcome to the channel, {user}!".
 Custom commands are commands with more advanced functionality — you can make them whatever you'd like.

 To run the bot, create a `config.py` file that follows the format in `config_example.py`.